rkhamis/0-orchestrator/docs/README.md

 Both the **Resource Pool API Server**, the **AYS Server** and the **iPXE Server** run in a container on one of the G8OS resource pool nodes, or on any other local or remote host, connected to the same ZeroTier network as the other G8OS nodes in the resource pool.

 In addition a G8OS resource pool typically also includes one or more **Storage Clusters**, implemented as clusters of (ARDB) key-value stores running in containers hosted on the G8OS resource pool nodes.
-In the below picture two storage clusters are shown:
+In the above picture two storage clusters are shown:
 - One for implementing a block storage backend, exposed through NBD servers, one for each each virtual machine using virtual disks from the block storage backend
 - Another one implementing the backend for the TLOG server, needed by the NBD servers